timescale/docs/cloud/migrate-to-cloud/hypershift.md

 ```

 <highlight type="important">
+Hypershift is not able to efficiently copy and compress data when the only
-Hypershift does not support composite indexes where `time` is not the first
+index is a composite index where `time` is not the first indexed column.
+If you
-indexed column.
+already have such a composite index, ensure that your source database has a
+plain index before you run the Hypershift migration.
 </highlight>

 ## Download the Hypershift container